Raydicul/Ansible-symfony3/README.md

   - git

-The deploy.yml script will deploy a symfony3 application to `/var/www` from a git repository in a Capifony style
+The `deploy.yml` script will deploy a symfony3 application to `/var/www` from a git repository in a Capifony style

+## Requirements

+  - Ssh access to a server with Debian 8 Jessie
+  - Ansible

 ## Installation